 FATCA, the Foreign Account Tax Compliance Act, was enacted in 2010 to prevent and detect offshore tax evasion by US persons.
-FATCA seeks to compel disclosure of US ownership of foreign accounts, interests, and assets.
-While the name may imply that FATCA is directed at financial institutions, many global companies outside the financial services industry may be affected if they have entities in their worldwide network falling under the purview of FATCA, hold financial accounts outside the United States, or have operational units that make or receive payments subject to FATCA.
+FATCA seeks to compel disclosure of US persons’ ownership of foreign accounts, interests, and assets.
+While the name may imply that FATCA is directed at financial institutions, many global companies outside the financial services industry may be affected if they have entities in their worldwide network falling under the purview of FATCA because they are investment entities, holding companies, or other types of entities that fall within the broad definition of ‘financial institution’ found in the FACTA regulations.
+Companies also may be subject to FATCA where they hold financial accounts outside the United States or have operational units that make or receive payments subject to FATCA.

 FATCA added chapter 4 (Sections 1471-1474) to the Internal Revenue Code.
 FATCA requires many foreign financial institutions (FFIs) to enter into agreements with the IRS under which they undertake procedures to identify which of their accounts are held by certain US persons and annually report information regarding such accounts to the IRS.
 An FFI that has entered into such an agreement is known as a 'participating FFI.’
 In addition, some nonfinancial foreign entities (NFFEs) must report information regarding certain direct or indirect US owners to withholding agents.